dotnet/jitutils/doc/diffs.md

                     [--test_root <arg>] [--base_root <arg>] [--diff_root <arg>] [--arch <arg>]
                     [--build <arg>]

         -b, --base [arg]      The base compiler directory or tag.
-Will use crossgen or clrjit from this directory, depending on whether --crossgen is specified.
+Will use clrjit from this directory.
         -d, --diff [arg]      The diff compiler directory or tag.
-Will use crossgen or clrjit from this directory, depending on whether --crossgen is specified.
+Will use clrjit from this directory.
         --crossgen <arg>      The crossgen compiler exe.
 When this is specified, will use clrjit from the --base and --diff directories with this crossgen.
         -o, --output <arg>    The output path.